Impact of illegal offshore wagering

 The Review, led by the Hon Barry O’Farrell, will examine the economic impacts and profile of the illegal offshore wagering industry, international regulatory regimes that may work in the Australian context, and technological and legislative options to mitigate the costs of illegal offshore wagering.
 It will also investigate the effectiveness of existing consumer protection mechanisms, including but not limited to warnings, information resources, public information campaigns and other measures, regulatory or otherwise.
 It will seek to make recommendations that could mitigate the risk of negative social impacts on consumers.

-The Review will involve consultation with industry stakeholders and community support services, state and territory governments, and Commonwealth agencies.
+The Review involved consultation with industry stakeholders and community support services, state and territory governments, and Commonwealth agencies.
 The Department of Social Services sought written submissions from interested parties addressing the Terms of Reference.

 - the economic impacts of illegal offshore wagering and associated financial transactions on legitimate Australian wagering businesses, including size of the illegal industry, growth, organisation and interrelationships with other criminal industries and networks;